DMeechan/full-stack-flatfair/README.md

 $ yarn run generate
 ```

-For a detailed explanation on how things work with Nuxt.js, checko ut the [Nuxt.js docs](https://nuxtjs.org).
+For a detailed explanation on how things work with Nuxt.js, check out the [Nuxt.js docs](https://nuxtjs.org).

 ## Architecture